MaksimDzhangirov/backendBankExample/docs/part25-eng.md

 One of the most important thing we must do is to tell the `api` service how to connect to the `postgres` service.
 In order to do that, we will set 1 environment variable: `DB_SOURCE`.
-AS we've seen in the previous lecture, setting this environment variable will override the value we declare in the `app.env` file and since all services in this `docker-compose` file will run on the same network, they can communicate with each other via name.
+As we've seen in the previous lecture, setting this environment variable will override the value we declare in the `app.env` file and since all services in this `docker-compose` file will run on the same network, they can communicate with each other via name.